-13. Plaintiff is a citizen of California, who purchased the Products during the Class Period, as described herein.
+9. Plaintiff is a citizen of California, who purchased the Products during the class period, as described herein.
 The advertising and labeling on the package of the Products purchased by Plaintiff, including the protein representations, is typical of the advertising and labeling of the Products purchased by members of the Class.

-a.
-On multiple occasions within the past year, Plaintiff purchased the Cinnamon and Cocoa flavors from Whole Foods stores in San Francisco County, California on multiple occasions.

-b.
-Plaintiff made each of his purchases after reading and relying on the truthfulness of Defendant's labels that promised the Products provided a specific number of grams of protein per serving.
-For example, he purchased the Cinnamon and Cocoa flavors relying on the representation of "8g PROTEIN" on the front and back labels.
-He also relied on the representation that the Product was high in protein and offered more protein than the competition.
-He believed the truth of each representation, i.e., that the product was high in protein and would actually provide the full amount of protein claimed on the labels in a form human bodies could utilize.
+- a.
+In May 2022, Plaintiff purchased Crunchy Kale (Naked) from Whole Foods Market in San Francisco, California. - b.
+Plaintiff made each of his purchases after reading and relying on the truthfulness of Defendant's front labels that promised the Products provided a specific number of grams of protein.
+For example, he purchased the Crunchy Kale (Naked) relying on the representation of "8G PROTEIN" on the front label.
+He believed the truth of each representation, i.e., that the product would actually provide the full amount of protein claimed on the front labels in a form human bodies could utilize.
 He relied on the Products to meet his protein dietary needs.
-Had Defendant complied with the law and not made the protein claims on the Products, he would not have been drawn to the Products and would not have purchased them.
+Had Defendant complied with the law and not made the protein claims on the front of its packages, he would not have been drawn to the Products and would not have purchased them.
 At a minimum, Plaintiff would have paid less for each Product.

 c.
 Moreover, had Defendant adequately disclosed the corrected amount of protein per serving for each Product expressed as a %DV, as FDA regulations require, Plaintiff would not have purchased the Products or would have, at minimum, paid less for them.
 Plaintiff regularly checks the NFP before purchasing any product for the first time, including the %DV column for protein when manufacturers provide it, and he uses that information as a basis of comparison between similar products.
-He looked at and read the NFP on the Product before purchasing it for the first time.
+He looked at and read the NFP on the Crunchy Kale (Naked) before purchasing them for the first time.
 Manufacturers do not always disclose a %DV for protein, but when they do, he prefers products that provide more of the recommend daily amount of protein (i.e., the one with a higher %DV).
 When a manufacturer does not provide a %DV for protein, he can only go off of the stated grams of protein, and he assumes that all of those disclosed grams are in a form his body can use as protein.

 d.
-For example, with the Products, Plaintiff was looking for a product that would provide 8 grams of useable, i.e., high quality, protein per serving.
-Had Defendant disclosed that the product provided nutritionally only deficient levels of protein, Plaintiff would have used that information as a basis to compare similar products and would have preferred, instead, to purchase a different product with a higher %DV.
+For example, with the Crunchy Kale (Naked), Plaintiff was looking for a product that would provide 8 grams of useable, i.e., high quality, protein per bag.
+Had Defendant disclosed that the product provided nutritionally deficient amounts of protein representing less than 16% of the DRV, Plaintiff would have used that information as a basis to compare similar products and would have preferred, instead, to purchase a different product with a higher %DV.
 At a minimum he would have paid less for Defendant's product.
 Without the statement of the corrected amount of protein per serving in the form of a %DV, the only information Plaintiff had about the Products was the 8 gram protein quantity, and he did in fact believe he was receiving 8 grams of high-quality protein when he purchased the Products.